kaby76/Antlr4BuildTasks/Readme.md

 * [Antlr4.Runtime](https://www.nuget.org/packages/Antlr4.Runtime/).

-They were the official items for C# Antlr programs until [Antlr4.Runtime.Standard](https://www.nuget.org/packages/Antlr4.Runtime.Standard/) became the new official runtime for C#, which completely replaces Antlr4.Runtime since ANTLR 4.7.
+They were the official items for C# Antlr programs until [Antlr4.Runtime.Standard](https://www.nuget.org/packages/Antlr4.Runtime.Standard/) became the official runtime for C#, which completely replaces Antlr4.Runtime since ANTLR 4.7.

 Unfortunately, since then, there is no "official" build package for C# Antlr programs.